primer/react/.changeset/unlucky-ways-run.md

 '@primer/react': minor
 ---

-Moves SegmentedControl from the drafts bundle to the main bundle
+Moves SegmentedControl to the main bundle and updates it's lifecycle status to "Alpha"